 USA Cycling's three pro mountain bike tours represent discipline-specific calendars of North America's premier off-road competitions.

-The Pro MTB Cross-Country Tour (Pro XCT) will offer cross-country Olympic-style (XCO) and short-track cross-country (STXC) racing.
+The Pro MTB Cross-Country Tour (Pro XCT) offers cross-country Olympic-style (XCO) and short-track cross-country (STXC) racing.
 All of the events on the Pro XCT are UCI-sanctioned, allowing Elite (pro) riders the opportunity to earn valuable UCI ranking points.
 Pro teams registered as USA Cycling Domestic Pro MTB teams will also be eligible for professional team rankings.
 Both the individual rider rankings and team rankings are updated after each event in the Pro XCT.
 The top-10 ranked riders in XCO for both males and females will have the bragging rights to a top-10 number plate at each event.

 The Pro MTB Gravity Tour (Pro GRT) offers downhill (DH) racing.
 Individual rider rankings will be offered for the Pro category.
 The gated events, such as dual slalom and four-cross (4X), may also be offered at some stops on the Pro GRT.

 Junior Development Race Series

 Our goals for the Road Development Race Series is to continue to grow the racing opportunities for juniors and espoirs (U23 riders) by developing long-term partnerships with race directors who will create safe and fun events, while consequently improving the quantity and quality of road racing opportunities for young riders in the United States.